 Yes.
 In rare cases, some moles may lighten or completely disappear later in life.
 In some cases, this is the result of the body's immune system attacking the mole and causing it to regress.
 One example of this is a "halo nevus."
 The presence of this phenomenon does not necessarily signal the presence of cancer.
 The nevus involved needs to be evaluated on its own merits, exclusive of the presence of the halo.

 Is it dangerous if my mole is getting bigger?
 Should I remove all of my moles?

-New or enlarging moles may be concerning and should be promptly evaluated by your dermatologist.
+New or enlarging moles may be worrisome and should be promptly evaluated by a dermatologist.
 While moles may increase in size, particularly before the age of 20, regular moles are unlikely to enlarge as people get older.
 A mole that has increased in size is not necessarily cancerous.
 Enlargement alone does not necessarily mean a mole is malignant.
 Some regular moles may increase in size and darken in pregnancy.
-Often, a simple mole biopsy by your doctor can help determine if a mole is irregular.
+Often, a simple mole biopsy by a doctor can help determine if a mole is irregular.

 Regular moles pose essentially little to no health risk.
-It is not necessary to remove all of your moles.
+It is not necessary to remove all moles.
 Most moles are not cancerous and generally do not become cancerous.
-However, moles that are changing, growing, new, symptomatic, bleeding, or otherwise worrisome to your physician or dermatologist may need to be removed and examined by a pathologist under the microscope.
+However, moles that are changing, growing, new, symptomatic, bleeding may need to be removed and examined by a pathologist under the microscope.
 Periodic monitoring and medical evaluation of moles is important to help determine which moles need to be removed.
-If you have a personal or family history of melanoma, even greater attention should be paid to your moles with a lower threshold for biopsy of irregular moles.
+If one has a personal or family history of melanoma, even greater attention should be paid to any moles with a lower threshold for biopsy of irregular moles.